goshippo/about-us/README.md

 ### Measured by what matters

 Use OKRs (Objectives and Key Results) and CFRs (Continuous, Feedback, Recognition) to guide and super charge the team to success
-- Focus
+- Focus - pick 2-3 objectives that really matter
-- Align
+- Align - make sure every person and cross departments are aligned
-- Track
+- Track - see if the results are bearing fruit, change course as needed
-- Stretch
+- Stretch - aim high and stretch your goal and your mind to accomplish great things

 Use CFRs to establish a learning culture
 - Continuous - Constant coaching and mentoring